Dual-LND-Wireguard-VPS

 DigitalOcean Referral Badge

-Disclaimer: this is a ref link, gets you $100 in credit over 60 days, while the cheapest option we use here comes at a cost of $5/month.
+Disclaimer: ref link, $100 credit over 60 days, cheapest option ~$5/month.

 Preperations